Fidode07/AnyWallpapers/README.md

 </p>

 # 🛠 Credits 🛠
 This app was developed by <a href="https://github.com/Fidode07">Fidode07</a> (Me).
-Es würde mich sehr freuen, dass leute dieses Repo forken und weitereentwickeln, dennoch aber meine Credits stehen lasssen.
+It would make me very happy if people fork this repo and develop it further, but still leave my credits.